Chicago Pedestrian Accident Lawyer

 Pedestrians have the right of way.
 This isn’t just a simple rule, it’s an absolute necessity.
 Even at low speeds, a car, truck, or motorcycle can do catastrophic damage to a person.
 In spite of this, drivers still try to sneak through busy crosswalks and speed through neighborhoods with significant foot traffic.

 If you or someone you love has been the victim of a pedestrian accident, our Chicago pedestrian accident lawyers can help you pursue justice and compensation.
 At Seidman Margulis & Fairman, LLP, we hold negligent drivers responsible for the damage they cause.
-Our experienced injury lawyers are proud to have established a proven reputation for success.
+Our experienced personal injury lawyers are proud to have established a proven reputation for success.
 When you need a lawyer willing to fight for your financial recovery in and out of the courtroom, contact us.

 Chicago Pedestrian Accident Resources